brendanhasz/probflow/docs/index.rst

 ------------

-If you already have your desired backend installed (i.e. Tensorflow/TFP or PyToorch), then you can just do:
+If you already have your desired backend installed (i.e. Tensorflow/TFP or PyTorch), then you can just do:

 .. code-block:: bash